 MP for Cannock Chase

-“A party-loyal backbencher who has occasionally rebelled on end-of-life amendments and EU-related measures.”
+“A party-loyal backbencher with notably low parliamentary attendance who has rebelled on end-of-life policy amendments and a UK-EU customs union motion.”

-Josh Newbury is the Labour (Co-op) MP for Cannock Chase, elected in July 2024.
-He sits on the Environment, Food and Rural Affairs Committee and on the Bus Services (No. 2) Bill committee, reflecting his involvement in transport and rural issues in his constituency.
+Josh Newbury is the Labour (Co-op) MP for Cannock Chase, first elected in 2024.
+He sits on the Environment, Food and Rural Affairs Committee and on the Bus Services (No. 2) Bill committee.
+The data available does not include details of his career prior to becoming an MP.

 Generated 21 February 2026